Last updated May 09, 2022

 In Short: We collect personal information that you provide to us.

-We collect personal information that you voluntarily provide to us when you express an interest in obtaining information about us or our products and Services, when you participate in activities on the Website or otherwise when you contact us.
+We collect personal information that you voluntarily provide to us when you express an interest in obtaining information about us or our products and Services, when you participate in activities on the Services, or otherwise when you contact us.

-The personal information that we collect depends on the context of your interactions with us and the Website, the choices you make and the products and features you use.
+Personal Information Provided by You.
+The personal information that we collect depends on the context of your interactions with us and the Services, the choices you make, and the products and features you use.
 The personal information we collect may include the following:

-All personal information that you provide to us must be true, complete and accurate, and you must notify us of any changes to such personal information.
+All personal information that you provide to us must be true, complete, and accurate, and you must notify us of any changes to such personal information.

 Information automatically collected

-In Short: Some information — such as your Internet Protocol (IP) address and/or browser and device characteristics — is collected automatically when you visit our Website.
+In Short: Some information — such as your Internet Protocol (IP) address and/or browser and device characteristics — is collected automatically when you visit our Services.

-We automatically collect certain information when you visit, use or navigate the Website.
-This information does not reveal your specific identity (like your name or contact information) but may include device and usage information, such as your IP address, browser and device characteristics, operating system, language preferences, referring URLs, device name, country, location, information about how and when you use our Website and other technical information.
-This information is primarily needed to maintain the security and operation of our Website, and for our internal analytics and reporting purposes.
+We automatically collect certain information when you visit, use, or navigate the Services.
+This information does not reveal your specific identity (like your name or contact information) but may include device and usage information, such as your IP address, browser and device characteristics, operating system, language preferences, referring URLs, device name, country, location, information about how and when you use our Services, and other technical information.
+This information is primarily needed to maintain the security and operation of our Services, and for our internal analytics and reporting purposes.

 The information we collect includes: